wordswords/dotfiles/README.md

 /keys/APIkeys required to use the environment.
 This is not done for you.
 * There are a lot of software prereqs.
 You can run a script that will attempt to install the prerequisites under Ubuntu by executing `./deploy-part-0.sh`.
+* If you are using Ubuntu for Windows under WSL2, which is my personal favourite configuration then you are highly recommended to install the alacritty terminal emulator before installing.

 ## What It Will Install